juei-dev/adsbmonitor/README.md

   - Added count of aircraft with and without position to the full screen map statistics.
   - Selected aircraft now leaves a blue trace (1min ago bright blue, 1-2min ago darker blue).

+Dec 31st, 2021:
+  - Added buttons to map bottom right to toggle trace all aircraft, trace selected aircraft and fetch extra information for selected aircraft.

 ## Current features